pvtryk199x/tech-ed-week-6/README.md

-In this project i simply vreated an image responsive web page where users can click on a picture or a thumbnail and it will display on the main pucture on top
+In this project i simply created an image responsive web page where users can click on a picture or a thumbnail and it will display on the main pucture on top

 ---